Oxeigns/Rose/README.md

 `PORT` so the FastAPI server listens on `0.0.0.0:$PORT` and Telegram can reach your endpoint.

+When deploying to **Render**, make sure the service is a **worker** so the bot polls Telegram for updates.
+The provided `render-worker.yaml` blueprint sets the correct command and environment variables out of the box.

 ## Deployment
 Example files are provided for running on container platforms:
 - `Dockerfile` for Docker based deployments